php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 1. A _conforming autoloader_ MUST NOT interfere with other spl_autoloaders by throwing exceptions or raising errors.
 In addition, the _conforming autoloader_ SHOULD NOT return a value.

-2. The approach used to associate _namespace_ values with _resource bases_ is outside of the scope of this specification.
+2. The approach used to associate _namespace_ values with _resource base_ values is outside of the scope of this specification.

 3. The order in which a _conforming autoloader_ processes multiple _resource base_ values associated with a _namespace_ is also outside the scope of this specification.